Service Animal Policy

 The Spokane Highland Games’ Rights:

-- Service animals must be individually trained to do work or perform tasks for people with disabilities.
+- Service animals must be individually trained to work or perform tasks for people with disabilities.
 The work or task the service animal has been trained to provide must be directly related to the person’s disability.

 Service Animal Behavior: